floriandejonckheere/utu-thesis/proposal/proposal.typ

   // Abstract
   abstract: [
-    *Working title*: _Identification of Module Boundaries in a Modular Monolith Architecture using Automated Techniques_
+    *Working title*: _Identification of Module Boundaries in a Modular Monolith Architecture using Automated technologies_

     The modular monolith architecture emerged in recent years as the harmonization of the monolithic and microservices architectures.
 The paradigm offers a compromise between modularity, flexibility, and scalability.
 Many monolithic applications are being migrated to modular monoliths or microservices entirely, to satisfy increasingly complex and volatile business requirements.
 This process is labour-intensive, slow, and may take months to years for larger codebases.
 Modularization of a codebase typically requires the developer to have an intimate knowledge of both the application code and domain.